 (43) The Organisers may request information from you relevant to entry or participation in the competition, such as proof of residency or age, including birth certificates.
 The Organisers may, in their absolute discretion, transfer an entry you submitted to a different Category or disqualify an entry you submitted if you provide insufficient information, false information or fail to provide information.

 (44) The Organisers are not responsible for any late, lost, misdirected or damaged entries.

 (45) The Organisers are not responsible for returning entries to entrants unless suitable packaging and pre-paid postage is provided to the Organisers.
-Entries may be collected from Annandale, NSW within 2 weeks of the close of the exhibition or as otherwise agreed with the Organiser.

 (46) The Organisers are not responsible for any delays, problems or technical malfunction of any telephone network or lines, computer systems, computer equipment or software, technical problems or traffic congestion on the Internet or at any website, or any combination thereof, including any injury or damage to your or any other person’s computer related to or resulting from entering this competition.
 If such problems arise, then the Organisers may modify, cancel, terminate or suspend the competition.

 (47) To the extent permitted by law, the Organisers are not liable for any loss, damage or injury whatsoever (including, but not limited to, indirect or consequential loss) resulting from this competition, including in relation to damage to entries.